 The TOE is required to protect the audit data from deletion as well as guarantee the availability of the audit data in the event of storage exhaustion, failure or attack [FAU STG.2].
 The System is required to protect the System data from any modification and unauthorized deletion, as well as guarantee the availability of the data in the event of storage exhaustion, failure or attack [IDS STG.1].
 The TOE is required to provide the ability to restrict managing the behavior of functions of the TOE to authorized users of the TOE [FMT MOF.1a, b, c].
 Only authorized administrators of the System may query and add System and audit data, and authorized administrators of the TOE may query and modify all other TOE data [FMT MTD.1].
 The TOE restricts the ability to query, modify, or delete ACs to the Administrator [FMT MSA.1].
 By default, the TOE creates every server object without an AC.
 Subsequently, access can be granted to other users, but there is no method to specify access other than the default during creation [FMT MSA.3].
 The TOE provides a set of management functions for use by administrators [FMT SMF.1].
-The TOE includes the FIPS certified Bouncy Castle Cryptographic Module to provide the cryptography used by the JVM TLS implementation which protects remote communications with the TOE.
-It performs key generation. kev distribution. kev destruction. hashing. encryption/decryption, public key generation, message authentication code and digital signing [FCS CKM.1, FCS CKM.4, FCS COP.1a-d].
-The System must protect the collected data from modification and ensure its integrity when the data is transmitted between distributed TOE components [FPT\ITT.1].
-The TOE must ensure that all functions are invoked and succeed before each function may proceed [ADV\ARC.1].
-The TSF must be protected from interference that would prevent it from performing its functions [ADV\ARC.1].
+The TE Server and TE Java Agent include the FIPS certified Bouncy Castle Cryptographic Module to provide the cryptography used by the JVM TLS implementation which protects remote communications with the TOE.
+The TE Axon Agent includes a FIPS certified OpenSSL cryptographic module to implement TLS.
+Both cryptographic modules perform key generation, key distribution, key destruction, hashing, encryption/decryption, public key generation, message authentication code and digital signing.
+[FCS CKM.1, FCS CKM.4, FCS COP.1a-d].
+The System must protect the collected data from modification and ensure its integrity when the data is transmitted between distributed TOE components [FPT ITT.1].
+The TOE must ensure that all functions are invoked and succeed before each function may proceed [ADV ARC.1].
+The TSF must be protected from interference that would prevent it from performing its functions [ADV ARC.1].

+O.IDSCAN

-O.IDSCAN The Scanner must collect and store static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System.
+The Scanner must collect and store static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System.